Beloth/Ostston/Next/Notes.md

 There is a bell ring from the back of the shop After a time the gnome reappears "Right well I've sent the identification cystal to Winyfred's however Junior Lecturer MacDonnach you to return to the University."
 With that she hands off the mirror to a middle aged male human.
 "This senior investigator Ronon.
 There are issues with the investigation into the necromancer.
 You are to return to answer questions.
 You have 2 days.
 I will inform The Ostston Library to expect you" With that the connection closes down

+####Order of the Anvil

+As you approch it is less of a guild hall and more of a massive stone fortification 3 stories high.
+2 heavily armed guards stand at the side of the thick open wooden doors.
+You can see several guards standing on the roof looking down.

+You enter a large central hall which is busy with people.
+Several desks are at the sides manned by clerks with queues of people waiting to talk to them.
+Many large notice boards are scattered around the hall with what appears to be little notes pinned to them.